-The British Science Association has been rewarding promising young scientists for over 20 years, many of whom are now successful science communicators.
+The British Science Association has been rewarding promising early career scientists for over 20 years, many of whom are now successful science communicators.
 Previous Award Lecturers include Brian Cox, Richard Wiseman and Maggie Aderin-Pocock.

-The Award Lectures aim to promote open and informed discussion on issues involving science and actively encourage young and early career scientists to explore the social aspects of their research.
-The nominees should be active, early career researchers who are skilled in communicating their research and who are able to present their Award Lecture during the British Science Festival, 6 - 11 September 2014 in Birmingham.
+The Award Lectures aim to promote open and informed discussion on issues involving science and actively encourage scientists to explore the social aspects of their research.
+The nominees should be active, early career researchers who are skilled in communicating their research and who are able to present their Award Lecture during the British Science Festival, 7th - 10th September 2015 in Bradford.

 Awards are available in 5 different areas: